onflow/flow/flips/20220715-cadence-purity-analysis.md

 }
 ```

-Any function that does not have a `view` annotation will be considered impure.
+Any function that does not have a `view` annotation will be considered a non-view function.

-Function types can also have purity annotations, to be placed after the opening parenthesis but before the parameter list.
-So, for example, these are valid
+Function types can also have a `view` annotations, to be placed after the opening parenthesis but before the parameter list.
+So, for example, these are valid types:
-types:

 ```cadence
     let f: (view (Int): Int) = ...